scottwater/weather/README.md

 2. LocalWeatherService - takes an IP address, looks up the address, and then invokes the WeatherService.

 Similar to ViewComponents, I like this approach of breaking down the clients individually.
 This allows them to be tested and then rolling them up in service objects to complete higher-level tasks.

+## Deployment

+This app uses SQLite for caching address and geo-related content.
+It also utilizes Solid Cache (which is SQLite-based) to store weather results for addresses.
+To ensure your SQLite database is stored in a persisted location, you must set the `DATABASE_PATH` environment variable.

+Example:

+`DATABASE_PATH="storage/dbs/mydb.sqlite3"`

 ## Future Improvements